-B. COORDINATING WITH OTHER STAKEHOLDERS
+C. COORDINATING WITH OTHER STAKEHOLDERS

-Collaborating with stakeholders allows the Coach to create a team of support and advocacy for students.
+Collaborating with stakeholders allows the Middle School Education Specialist to create a team of support and advocacy for students.

-PARENTS/GUARDIANS:
+PARENTS/FOSTER PARENTS

-It is imperative to engage the student and their family, including both parents, as these are the people that will benefit most from the advocacy.
-Parents should be invited to all school events, and their consent is required for many special education decisions.
-It is the responsibility of the Coach to contact parents for discussion about issues such as special education services, attendance concerns, behavioral issues in school, and school transfers
+It is imperative to engage the student and their family, including both parents and foster parents, as these are the people that will benefit most from the advocacy.

+Parents who maintain their parental rights have the right to be included in educational planning for their children, should be invited to school events, and their consent is required for many special education decisions.
+It is the responsibility of the Middle School Education Specialist to contact parents for discussion about issues such as special education services, attendance concerns, behavioral issues in school, and school transfers.